European Shorthair (or domestic cat)Dennis Steenbakkers

 Character and personality

 A cat is a clean and smart creature.
-In general, you do not have to worry about the care of a house cat.
-But a few things are very important to do.
+So, generally speaking, you have little to worry about when it comes to looking after a domestic cat.
+However, a few things are very important to do.

-When a cat comes outside, the nails usually wear out by themselves.
-Indoor cats’ nails grow long and sharp more quickly.
-Always put a good cat tree in the house, because your cat can maintain its nails with it.
-You also have to cut the nails every now and then.
-Do you find that difficult?
+When a cat goes outdoors, its nails usually wear down by themselves.
+The nails of indoor cats get long and sharp faster.
+So always put a good scratching post in the house, because your cat can use it to maintain its nails.
+You will still need to cut its nails once in a while.
+Find that difficult?
 Then go to the vet.

-Cats also sometimes have to go to the dentist.
+Even cats sometimes need to go to the dentist.
 So check your cat’s teeth regularly.
 Are the gums red, is there tartar on the teeth (yellow or brown lumps) or has a tooth broken off?
-Then you have to go to the vet, (s)he can see if something needs to be done about it.
+Then you should go to the vet, as they can see if anything needs to be done about it.

-It is also important to have your cat sterilized, because that is better for your cat’s health.
-And not unimportantly: it prevents unwanted reproduction.
+Furthermore, it is important to have your cat spayed, as it is better for your cat’s health.
+Last but not least, it prevents unwanted reproduction.
 Regular worming and protection against fleas and ticks is also necessary.
-Just like chipping and registering – if a cat gets lost, a chip ensures that the owner is quickly found.
+Just like chipping and registering – because if a cat gets lost, a chip ensures that the owner is found quickly.